Long paths and cycles in subgraphs of the cube: Endblocks in and

-If $G_b$ is 2-connected then the same proof as in (i) shows that $G_b$ must contain two exit vertices one of which $x$ has $x\neq b$ and $p(x) \neq a$.
-By induction on $d$ we obtain endblock paths from $a$ to $p(x)$ in $G_a$ and from $x$ to $b$ in $G_b$ both of length at least $2^{d-2}$.
-Joining the two with edge $xp(x)$, $G$ contains the required path, a contradiction.
+If $G_b$ is $2$-connected, then the same proof as in (i) shows that $G_b$ must contain two exit vertices, one of which, $x$, has $x\neq b$ and $p(x) \neq a$.
+Again as Theorem \ref{connmod} holds for $d-1$, we obtain endblock paths from $a$ to $p(x)$ in $G_a$ and from $x$ to $b$ in $G_b$ both of length at least $2^{d-2}$.
+Joining the two with edge $xp(x)$, $G$ again contains an $a-b$ path of length at least $2^{d-1}$, a contradiction.